How to Auto-Snipe Your eBay Auctions

-Type your first snipe bid in the pale yellow Bid section at the very top of the BidRobot bid screen.
-Click also to indicate that you want to create a group of bids with the other five auctions.
+Type your first snipe bid in the pale-yellow Bid section (at the very top of the BidRobot bid screen) and select the option to indicate that you want to create a group of bids with the other five auctions.

 Group the other auctions.